 1. It's your 6th amendment right to have an attorney, but you don't get to choose who your attorney is if you are appointed a public defender.

 The leading case in Arizona on this issue is State v.
 Bible, 175 Ariz.
 549 (1993).
-In that case, a defendant who was charged with first degree murder and molestation of a child, claimed a lack of trust and confidence moved to remove his lead legal defender for inaction on his case.
-On appeal the defendant claimed the denial of his motion by the trial court was in error.
+In that case, a defendant who was charged with first-degree murder and molestation of a child claimed a lack of trust and confidence and moved to remove his lead legal defender for inaction on his case.
+On appeal, the defendant claimed the denial of his motion by the trial court was in error.
 The Arizona Supreme Court held

 I am not writing this to bad mouth or disparage any of my colleagues.
 There are many fine young attorneys that work in public defender offices.
 Unfortunately, you won't get to choose who will be the one that work on your case.
 It could come down to the luck of the draw to get an attorney who will have the right passion and knowledge to properly handle your case.

 2. Will your attorney give you the time of day?